UniMath/agda-unimath/src/orthogonal-factorization-systems/lifting-squares.lagda.md

        i
 ```

-has a diagonal map `j : X → B` such that the complete
+together with a diagonal map `j : X → B` such
-diagram
+that the complete diagram

 ```md
        h